Deniz-Eren/dev-can-linux/README.md

 Options:

-    -V             - print application version and exit -C             - print build configurations and exit -i             - list supported hardware and exit -ii            - list supported hardware details and exit -d {vid}:{did} - target desired device, e.g. -d 13fe:c302 -w             - print warranty message and exit -c             - print license details and exit
+    -V         - Print application version and exit.
+    -C         - Print build configurations and exit.
+    -i         - List supported hardware and exit.
+    -ii        - List supported hardware details and exit.
+    -d vid:did - Target desired device, e.g. -d 13fe:c302
+    -w         - Print warranty message and exit.
+    -c         - Print license details and exit.
-    -q             - quiet mode turns of all terminal printing and trumps all verbose modes.
+    -q         - Quiet mode turns of all terminal printing and trumps all verbose modes.
 Both stdout and stderr are turned off!
                  Errors and warnings are printed to stderr normally when this option is not selected.
 Logging to syslog is not impacted by this option.
-    -s             - silent mode disables all CAN-bus TX capability -t             - user timestamp mode disables internal timestamping of CAN-bus messages.
-Instead the driver expects devctl() CAN_DEVCTL_SET_TIMESTAMP command (or set_timestamp()
+    -s         - Silent mode disables all CAN-bus TX capability -t         - User timestamp mode disables internal timestamping of CAN-bus messages.
+Instead the driver expects devctl()
+                 CAN_DEVCTL_SET_TIMESTAMP command (or set_timestamp() function
-                     function in dev-can-linux headers) to set the timestamps.
+                 in dev-can-linux headers) to set the timestamps.
                  In the absence of this option the devctl() set_timestamp() command will synchronize the internal timestamp to the supplied timestamp (in milliseconds).
 By default this timestamp is with reference to boot-up time.
-    -v             - verbose 1; prints out info to stdout -vv            - verbose 2; prints out info & debug to stdout -vvv           - verbose 3; prints out info, debug & trace to stdout;
+    -v         - Verbose 1; prints out info to stdout.
+    -vv        - Verbose 2; prints out info & debug to stdout.
+    -vvv       - Verbose 3; prints out info, debug & trace to stdout.
-                     do NOT enable this for general usage, it is only intended for debugging during development.
+                 Do NOT enable this for general usage, it is only intended for debugging during development.
-    -l             - log 1; syslog entries for info -ll            - log 2; syslog entries for info & debug -lll           - log 3; syslog entries for info, debug & trace; NOT for general use.
+    -l         - Log 1; syslog entries for info.
+    -ll        - Log 2; syslog entries for info & debug.
+    -lll       - Log 3; syslog entries for info, debug & trace.
+                 NOT for general use.
-    -?/h           - print help menu and exit
+    -?/h       - Print help menu and exit.

-    Notes:
+    NOTES

       (i) use command slog2info to check output to syslog (ii) stdout is the standard output stream you are reading now on screen